Argonne-National-Laboratory/srlife/doc/sphinx/source/overview.rst

 Conventions
 -----------

-With user-defined material models the end-user can apply any unit system they ant.
+With user-defined material models the end-user can apply any unit system they want.
 However, the built-in material library uses the following unit conventions:

 +------------------+-------------------+
 | Quantity         | Unit              |